sszukala/Genesis-Sphere-Ver-2/roadmap.md

 - **3D Parametric Curves**: System evolution traces in three dimensions
 - **4D Color Mapping**: Using color as a fourth dimension for pressure
 - **Space-Time Folding**: Visualization of distortions near singularities
+- **Cyclic Universe and Black Hole Correspondence**: Visualizations and animations showing how the model connects black hole physics with cyclic cosmology

 ### File Structure
 ```